integrated-identity/plugin-Scoopwriter/README.md

 About
 -------
-Newsletter Plugin Bundle is a [Sourcefabric z.ú.](https://github.com/sourcefabric) initiative.
+This Plugin Bundle is a [Sourcefabric z.ú.](https://github.com/sourcefabric) initiative.